aspiringLilCoder/Week-4-Initial-Setup/README.md

 ❌Deploy a new TokenizedBallot by running `yarn deploy –network sepolia` and make sure you’re on `frontend/scaffold-eth-2/`.
 (To change the proposals, edit `frontend\scaffold-eth-2\packages\hardhat\deploy\01_deploy_tokenized_ballots.ts`)

 ❌Go to `http://localhost:3000/debug` to your deployed TokenizedBallot contract and cast votes or query results.

-❌ Lastly, send your forked repo and TokenizedBallot contract to our discord so I can add it to this readme!

 **Bonus todos:**
 * Store a list of recent votes in the backend and display that on frontend